CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 To prepare for this, the team was told to prepare by studying leetcode and system design as these were known to be a part of the process for several of the potential acquiring companies.

-Candidates that have been through this process are surely familiar with Gayle McDowell's *Cracking the Coding Interview* which goes thorough strategies, tips, and refreshers for many experienced engineers who may be far removed from these types of algorithmic brain teasers.
+Candidates that have been through this process are surely familiar with Gayle McDowell's *Cracking the Coding Interview* which provides thorough strategies, tips, and refreshers for many experienced engineers who may be far removed from these types of algorithmic brain teasers.

 Other common resources include leetcode.com, hackerrank.com, [IGotAnOffer on YT](https://www.youtube.com/@IGotAnOffer-Engineering) and a host of other similar services that facilitate this cat-and-mouse game of simply "teaching the test".